June 25, 2020

-When entering any of our locations, all visitors age 2 or older are required to wear a clean mask or a cloth face covering that meets the Centers for Disease Control and Prevention (CDC) guidelines:
+When entering any of our locations, all patients and visitors age 2 or older are required to wear a clean mask or a cloth face covering that meets the Centers for Disease Control and Prevention (CDC) guidelines:

 Employees, patients, and visitors are asked to put on their masks before entering buildings to help protect themselves and others.